gouniverse/enwords/README.md

 # List of English Words

-This is a small package which returns a list of the English words as an array
+This is a small package which returns a simple list of the English words as a ready to use array

+Also contains a separate list of profane words, which can be useful to blacklist posts for review

 ## Installation